cloudamqp/terraform-provider-cloudamqp/docs/resources/alarm.md

 | Server unreachable | server_unreachable  | - | &#10004;  | time_threshold |
 | Notice | notice | &#10004; | &#10004; | |

+~> Notice alarm is manadatory!
+Only one can exists and cannot be deleted.
+Setting `no_default_alarm` to true, will still create this alarm.

 ## Dependency

 This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.